signmeup/signmeup/CONTRIBUTING.md

 To report an issue or bug report:

-1. Open an issue, describe the issue, and include the conditions under which you faced it.
+1. Open an issue, describe the problem, conditions under which you faced it, and any steps to reproduce the bug.
-2. Contribute to disccusion from maintainers and other contributors
+2. Contribute to discussion from maintainers and other contributors.
 3. If you'd like to help fix the issue, ask to be assigned the task.
    A maintainer will help you get setup and guide you through the fix.